AnaCoda/Magpie2025Writeup/README.md

 **Next idea: Compare it to a similar, valid base64 string.**

-We know that flags usually start with magpieCTF{ and here, the “mad” at the beginning probably should become part of that.
-So, let’s encode magpieCTF{ to base64 and compare it:
+We know that flags usually start with `magpieCTF{` and here, the “mad” at the beginning probably should become part of that.
+So, let’s encode magpieCTF{ to base64 and compare it to the beginning of what we have:

 ```
 magpieCTF{ in base64